arjenpdevries/arjenpdevries.github.io/docs/BVC/index.md

 ## MSc defense in BVC

-Let me walk you through the peculiarities and general setup for hosting the MSc defense.
+Let me walk you through the peculiarities and general setup for hosting the MSc defense from an organiser's perspective.

-### Scheduling
+### Scheduling the defence

+Scheduling the meeting is straightforward, once you find the `+` button at the bottom right of the screen.
-Scheduling the meeting is straightforward.
-The documentation still mentions that you have to invite everyone, but that is not true any more since the recent [Brightspace update][update].
-You find the link to distribute to external participants (and, honestly, this is handy for internal participants too) and launch the meeting from the item-menu in the schedule:
+The documentation still mentions that you have to invite everyone, but that is no more the case (since this [Brightspace update][update]).
+You find the link to distribute to external participants (very handy for internal participants too) from the item-menu in the schedule:
 ![][item-menu-schedule]

+### Opening the room

 The organiser (and "super-moderator") can enter the room 10 minutes before any others can; the room is unavailable before the organiser has entered.
 Everyone sees a count-down to the moment that the event has been scheduled